The Civil Resolution Tribunal and strata disputes

 The event triggering the dispute must have occurred within BC in order for the CRT to be able to hear it.

-Learn more about how the CRT works.
+Learn more about how the CRT works at the CRT website.

 When can’t I use the CRT for strata disputes?